Active studies

 Study Coordinators: Nomin Enkhtsetseg, BA and Mary Nzeyimana, BA

 This study aims to culturally adapt mindfulness based cognitive therapy for the treatment needs and preferences of older Black adults with chronic pain and early cognitive decline.
-We will gather feedback about mindfulness based cognitive therapy via qualitative focus groups with the central goal of finalizing a manual and study procedures for a future feasibility pilot study in Black communities.
+We will gather feedback about mindfulness-based cognitive therapy via qualitative focus groups with the central goal of finalizing a manual and study procedures.
+We will then conduct a feasibility open pilot study of the culturally adapted mindfulness-based cognitive therapy “Feeling of Being” to further assess for feasibility and acceptability.

 Study Status: Actively Recruiting